Traveling Safely with Your Dog: What You Need to Know

 Preventing Injury and Accidents

-In a collision, an unrestrained dog can become a dangerous projectile, risking severe injury to themselves and passengers.
+• An unrestrained dog can become a dangerous projectile in a collision, risking severe injury to themselves and passengers.

 Avoiding Driver Distractions